 Holland et al. (2006) presented a model for deformation of shales with a high Brittleness Index (Ingram and Urai, 1999) where initial deformation leads to the formation of dilatant micro-fracture arrays with strong increase in permeability, with 75 progressive deformation and cataclasis of fragments forming a ductile clay gouge and resealing of the fractures.

-Microphysical models of phyllosilicate-rich fault gauge for different crustal regimes have been developed using ring shear experiments with rock analogues consisting of mixtures of granular halite and fine-grained muscovite or kaolinite (Bos and Spiers, 2000, 2002).
+Microphysical models of phyllosilicate-rich fault gouge for different crustal regimes have been developed using ring shear experiments with rock analogues consisting of mixtures of granular halite and fine-grained muscovite or kaolinite (Bos and Spiers, 2000, 2002).
 The rheology is controlled by frictional or frictional-viscous behaviour depending on strain rates and the effect of pressure solution.
 Later, the model was extended by plastic flow of phyllosilicates and the competing processes of 80 shear-induced dilatation and compaction due to pressure solution (Niemeijer and Spiers, 2007).

 For OPA, links from structural analyses to deformation mechanisms have been derived using natural outcrops and laboratory experiments.
 Faulted OPA in outcrops of the Jura mountains indicate discrete shear surfaces with thicknesses of 1 – 4 µm (Jordan and Nüesch, 1991).
-These shiny and mirror-like surfaces, i.e. slickenslides, consist of denser packed clay material.
+These shiny and mirror-like surfaces, i.e. slickensides, consist of denser packed clay material.

 They are characterized by a grain size reduction and a preferred alignment of clay aggregates parallel to the shear zone forming